rwthompsonii/csv-api-rs/README.md

 this project is just a quick and dirty showing how to do serialization/deserialization

-it hosts at server listening at 12345.
+it hosts a server listening at 12345.

 don't use it for anything serious